 Let’s see the final result.

 The MXR M169 Carbon Copy sounds incredible.
-This is the best analog delay pedal you can find in this small of a footprint and for such a low price.
+It is a contender for the best analog delay pedal you can find in this small of a footprint and for such a low price.
 In fact, it’s one of the best analog delays… period.
 Want tight slap back echos?
 You’ve got it.
 Need to thicken up your solos?
 Check!
 Want to take your soundscapes to the deep end?
 The MXR Carbon Copy does it all.
-A great value in a pedal you’ll treasure for years to come.
-A modern classic.
+It’s a great value and an analog delay pedal you’ll treasure for years to come.
+Definitely a modern classic.

 That wraps up our MXR Carbon Copy review?
 Thanks for reading.